Karlsburg87/PubSub/README.md

 [![Run on Repl.it](https://repl.it/badge/github/CDennis-CR/PubSub)](https://repl.it/github/CDennis-CR/PubSub)

 # PubSub
-An RESTful HTTP service to make signing up for event streams easy and open to anyone able to access the URI endpoint.
+An RESTful-like HTTP service to make signing up for event streams easy and open to anyone able to access the URI endpoint.
 No access permissions barriers or web UI required.
 Useful for passing in things like uptime stats.

 > Pubsub guarentees '*at least once*' message delilvery.